halter73/tutorial/README.md

 ### Run the frontend application

-1. Once you clone the Todo repo, navigate to the `TodoReact` folder inside of the `Tutorial` folder and run the following commands
+1. Once you clone the Todo repo, navigate to the `TodoReact` folder inside of the `Tutorial` folder and run the following commands:

     ```
     TodoReact> npm i